Upcoming monthly webinar - JUNE 3, 2026 @ 1:00 PM (EST) - Register Now

 Pre-licensing

-Pre-licensing courses are state-required training programs that producers must pass before taking the licensing exam to get licensed for the first time.
+A pre-licensing course is a state-required training program that producers must pass before taking the exam to get licensed for the first time.
+Related to Licensing Requirements To understand pre-licensing, one must know how it relates to the general requirements to obtain a license for the...

 Producer